sorengam/sorengam.github.io/index.md

 Before arriving in Trieste, I completed a DPhil in Mathematics at the University of Oxford.

-This website is under permanent construction.
+This website is permanently under construction.

 Contact: sorengammelgaard95[at]gmail[dot]com